 - Not keeping a dry set of clothes to sleep in

 Staying warm and dry during your time for rest is good for both health and morale.
 Thus, bringing an extra set of clothes to sleep in is highly recommended.

 The process of planning and packing for a multi-day hike is similar to what you should do before a day hike, though now it will take more time and effort.
-Get some good hiking attire appropriate for the environment you’ll be hiking in, pick up a pair of well-fitting hiking shoes, choose a comfortable hiking backpack, and you can start packing for your multi-day adventure.
-And finally, remember that good gear is not a substitute for skill – it’s far more important to have knowledge, skills, and experience than to buy only the latest high-tech designs.
+Get some good hiking attire appropriate for the environment you’ll be hiking in, pick up a pair of well-fitting hiking shoes, choose a comfortable hiking backpack, and create a hiking packing list so that you can start packing for your multi-day adventure.
+And finally, remember that good gear is not a substitute for skill.
+It’s far more important to have knowledge, skills, and experience than to buy only the latest high-tech designs.
 Even without the best gear, get outside and hike.
 Nature is not your rival.
 It’s beautiful, authentic, and should be treated with respect.